oleg--manzhos/ComputerDatabase/README.md

  * EditComputerUnhappyPathTest
  * DeleteComputerTest

- Any of these classes could be run separately using _-Dtest_ parameter.
+ Any of these classes could be run separately using -D*test* parameter.

  ###Runnig with report
  Report on results of testing could be generated based on Maven Surefire plugin.
  To run report generation, it is necessary to start tests using the following command:
  ```
  mvn clean site
 ```